 Under the PCOS condition, the normal secretion of insulin in response to glucose is altered leading to insulin-resistant, wherein our cells become resistant to insulin.
 This signals the pancreas to produce more insulin.
 Excess of insulin pushes the body to go into fat storage mode leading to weight gain.
 This is the reason most of the treatment options for PCOS management depend on balancing insulin levels through diet and exercise modifications or in some cases through supplementation.

-If you experience frequent hunger or cravings for sugary food then blame it to your imbalanced insulin levels.
+If you experience frequent hunger or cravings for sugary food then blame it on your imbalanced insulin levels.
 An increase in insulin resistance turns your body into high appetite mode.
-The reason is insulin is an appetite-stimulating hormone, more the levels- more you feel hungry.
+The reason is insulin is an appetite-stimulating hormone, the more the levels- the more you feel hungry.
 This is the major reason that females with PCOS find themselves craving for food more often than others.
 If these strong, instant cravings are not managed effectively, it can lead to high-calorie consumption and weight gain.
 To prevent this, nutritionist suggests opting for frequent healthy meals rich in protein and avoiding sugary foods.

 Though insulin is one of the crucial appetite-stimulating hormones, there exist many other hormones that influence satiety and appetite.
 Hormones like leptin, ghrelin, cholecystokinin are some of the common appetite-stimulating hormone known to influence appetite levels.
 Any kind of imbalance in the hormones stimulates hunger in women with PCOS in a manner similar to insulin regulation.
 This, in turn, leads to increased intake of food causing extensive weight gain.
 You can manage the hormonal balance by following a comprehensive diet and exercise routine.